 - A Class A road test will not be allowed for a tow truck towing another vehicle.
-The only exception is if the towed unit has a functional braking system that is applied by the driver - A truck tractor without a semitrailer is not acceptable for a class B road test.
+The only exception is if the towed unit has a functional braking system that is applied by the driver. - A truck tractor without a semitrailer is not acceptable for a Class B road test. - For all Class A tests, apply the trailer brakes and attempt to pull forward to test the trailer connection before leaving the curb.